Fire Prevention

 Our Mission

 Our mission is to inform the public on emergencies that can happen anytime and anywhere.
-Over the past seven years we have had at least 100+ emergencies in our community and surrounding towns per year.
+Over the past several years we have had at least 100+ emergencies in our community and surrounding towns per year.
 Much of this call volume invovled a fire alarm, CO detector or some sort of alarm activation.
 With those alarms going off it can prevent life threatening events.
 In the following we will list some good fire prevention tips.

 Smoke Detectors